MedBlog

 Fibroid treatment after pregnancy

-Your Ob/Gyn can help you choose the best fibroid treatment.
-We offer options that range from totally noninvasive to removal of the uterus, based on your goals and symptoms.
+Your Ob/Gyn can help you choose the best fibroid treatment after pregnancy.
+We offer options that range from noninvasive to removal of the uterus, based on your goals and symptoms.

-• Medication: Your doctor can recommend options to manage symptoms or shrink the fibroids.
-Some of these might include anti-inflammatory drugs such as ibuprofen or hormonal birth control to help relieve heavy periods.
+• Medication: Your doctor may recommend NSAIDs such as ibuprofen for discomfort or hormonal birth control to help relieve heavy periods.
 Taking iron supplements can help with iron-deficiency anemia, which can be associated with heavy periods.

-• Uterine fibroid embolization: This procedure is performed by interventional radiologists and starves the fibroids of blood, causing them to shrink by 40% to 60% over time.
+• Uterine fibroid embolization: This procedure is performed by interventional radiologists.
+It starves the fibroids of blood, causing them to shrink by 40% to 60% over time.
 Pregnancy is possible after this treatment.
-However, there may be an increased risk of abnormal adherence of the placenta to the uterus, potentially causing problems during pregnancy.
-Patients might also be at increased risk of needing a C-section.
+However, there may be an increased risk of abnormal adherence of the placenta to the uterus (placenta accreta).

 • Radiofrequency ablation: This therapy spares the uterus and requires less recovery time than myomectomy.
-Using minimally invasive surgical techniques, the doctor heats each fibroid, causing it to shrink up to 50%.
+In a minimally invasive procedure, the doctor heats each fibroid, causing it to shrink up to 50% over time.
 Healthy pregnancies have been reported after this therapy.

-However, it is a relatively new technique and more research is needed.
+If you are having symptoms that may be consistent with having fibroids and are considering pregnancy, talk to your doctor so you can have an ultrasound before you conceive.
 If you are experiencing gynecologic issues prior to or during pregnancy, talk with your doctor.
-We can help manage your fibroid symptoms before and after pregnancy, based on your future family goals.
+We can help manage your fibroid symptoms before and after pregnancy, with your future family goals in mind.